latelylk/Trickcord-Treat-Sniper/README.md

 ### Sabotage

-When enabled, this will cause the selfbot to respond to the `Trick'cord Treat#1944` bot with the wrong phrase, causing it to leave and award no points to anyone.
+When enabled, the selfbot will respond to the `Trick'cord Treat#1944` bot with the wrong phrase, causing it to leave and award no points to anyone.

 ## Options